![[We support real

 On Debian and related distributions (Debian, Ubuntu, Mint, Raspian, ...)

-you may use (as root user, or with a sudo
+you may use (as root user, or with a sudo in front):

 apt-get install sox libsox-fmt-mp3 brutefir flac netcat-openbsd